wristtattoo/jekyll-klise/13daysoffigma.md

 ---
 ##### 13 Days of Figma - Visual examples of User Centered Design inspired by [Links of The Week](/archive/){:title="Links of The Week"}{:alt="Links of The Week"}

+### Day 13 - The Weird Words and Phrases Designers Use to Test Their Fonts
+Figma Prototype: <a href="/13-days-of-figma-day-13-the-weird-words-and-phrases-designers-use-to-test-their-fonts/" title="The Weird Words and Phrases Designers Use to Test Their Fonts" alt="The Weird Words and Phrases Designers Use to Test Their Fonts">Day 13 - The Weird Words and Phrases Designers Use to Test Their Fonts</a>

+> Readability metrics are based primarily on word, sentence and paragraph lengths but don’t reflect how well readers actually understand the text.
+Content influences readability too so if the message is clear and the text is readable using the above elements in harmony, in theory, the composition is deemed a success. ~ Terry

+Inspired by [Issue 52](/issue-52-12-may-2017-typeset-entrepreneurship-login-vs-signup-sketching/){:title="Issue 52"}{:alt="Issue 52"} - [Weird Words; Typeset](https://www.wired.com/2017/05/weird-words-phrases-designers-use-test-fonts/){:title="Weird Words; Typeset"}{:alt="Weird Words; Typeset"}{:target="_blank"}

+---

+<br><br>

 ### Day 12 - How to Measure Learnability of a User Interface
-Figma Prototype: <a href="/13-days-of-figma-day-12-how-to-measure-learnability-of-a-user-interface/" title="Day 11 - The good, the bad and the ugly of A/B Testing" alt="Day 12 - How to Measure Learnability of a User Interface">Day 12 - How to Measure Learnability of a User Interface</a>
+Figma Prototype: <a href="/13-days-of-figma-day-12-how-to-measure-learnability-of-a-user-interface/" title="Day 12 - How to Measure Learnability of a User Interface" alt="Day 12 - How to Measure Learnability of a User Interface">Day 12 - How to Measure Learnability of a User Interface</a>

 >  The learnability of a product tells us how fast users reach optimal behavior with that product.
 It is important to measure learnability for UIs that get used relatively frequently.
 A learnability study involves repeated measurements of the same participants completing the same task.
 The result of a learnability study is a learning curve that will uncover how many repetitions are needed in order for users to complete the task efficiently.